0xNoi/CTF-Writeups/2019/Securinets-CTF-Quals-2019/MAZE/README.md

 First of all I thought a write script but there are already tool [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool)

-This parameter usefull for multiple public key
+This parameter useful for multiple public keys

 ```python2 RsaCtfTool.py --publickey "*.pem" --private```